 You may be wondering what happened to that former fellow supervisor trainee who said employee appreciation is “no big deal.”
 Thirteen years after our training, before leaving the federal government in 2020, I checked in to see where he was working.
 I expected him to be in a high-level administrator position in the district.
 However, I was told that he had encountered a series of self-inflicted employee relation nightmares in offices he managed.
 His KPIs often suffered because he did not value or appreciate his employees.
 Therefore, he lacked the ability to motivate his employees to support his goals and objectives.
 He was given one last chance and some training, but never changed.
 As a result, he was demoted to postmaster of a small, one-employee, rural post office.
 The one employee?
 Him.
 I guess he now has time to focus all of his employee appreciation on the one employee who really mattered all along.

 Now for a story with a happier ending that includes some positivity.
-An employee at AACC recently shared that their manager likes to give out funny desk name plates.
+An employee recently shared that their manager likes to give out funny desk name plates.
 This employee recently shared the desk name plate they received from their manager simply said, “I’m kind of a big deal.”
 The employee thought that this was a funny, creative way to show not only does the work they do matter, but they matter as a person.
 The employee received this at a time they were feeling a bit discouraged.
 It provided some encouragement and reminded the employee why they made such a great decision to work for their organization.
 Every time this employee sees the desk plate, it serves as a reminder to laugh and stay motivated.
-Showing employee appreciation promotes positivity, which is one of AACC’s values.
-In light of a tough 2020, I think we all need a little positivity right now.
+Showing employee appreciation promotes committment, which is one of Easton Utilities values.

 The truth is that it is an honor and a privilege to be able to lead others.
 What I have learned in my experience (and from the failures of other leaders) is that an employee is not just some number that leaders plug into an operation to produce KPIs.
 Sure, there is a positive business outcome when employee appreciation is part of your overall employee engagement strategy.
 However, employees are fellow human beings that need and deserve appreciation for who they are.
 Never lose sight of that.
 Theodore Roosevelt said it best: “nobody cares how much you know, until they know how much you care.”
 My former fellow supervisor trainee is an example of what happens when you embrace the reverse of that quote.

-Here is your mission if you choose to accept it (cue the “Mission Impossible” music): I challenge you to get out there during employee appreciation week, be authentic and make it an ongoing habit of appreciating your employees on a regular basis.
+Here is your mission if you choose to accept it (cue the “Mission Impossible” music): I challenge you to get out there, be authentic and make it an ongoing habit of appreciating your employees on a regular basis.

 In closing, employee appreciation matters because our employees are a big deal.
 We’re lucky to have them as fellow human beings on our team.
 Make them feel like they really are a “big deal” to you.